Tangled Paths: A Random Graph Model from Mallows Permutations: The q -Mallows Process Technical Tools for Tangled Paths

 \subsection{Flushing Events}

 In this section we define two events with respect to the sequence of values $(v_i)_{i=1}^n$ generating the Mallows process \eqref{eq:MallowsProc-1}.
 These events will help us describe certain graph properties and prove concentration using Lemma \ref{secmom}.
-First, we will briefly recall how the $q$-Mallows process $(r_i)_{i=1}^n$ evolves: At step $i\geq 1$ we have a permutation $r_i\in S_i$, thus $r_1=(1)$.
-Then to generate the next permutation $r_{i+1}$ in the sequence we sample a random variable $v_{i+1}\sim \nu_{i+1,q}$ and insert the value $i+1$ at relative position $v_{i+1}\in [1,i+1]$ from the left hand side of $r_i$.
+First, we will briefly recall how the $q$-Mallows process $(r_i)_{i=1}^n$ evolves: At step $i\geq 1$ we have a permutation $r_i\in S_i$, starting from $r_1=(1)$.
+Then, to generate the next permutation $r_{i+1}$ in the sequence we sample a random variable $v_{i+1}\sim \nu_{i+1,q}$ and insert the value $i+1$ at relative position $v_{i+1}\in [1,i+1]$ from the left-hand side of $r_i$.
 To insert $i+1$ at $v_{i+1}$ we shift each of the values in relative positions $v_{i+1}, \dots , i $ one place to the right.

 For an integer $ k \in [n]$ we define the \textit{flush} event by